-A successful accountant isn’t just born that way.
+Managing the accounting for your own business isn't easy.
 It takes work and a lot of that is up to your chosen habits day after day.
-There are a few key skills that you need to get up to scratch to be an accountant - these include the usual suspects like organisation, good communication and good time management, but there are a few extra habits you'll need to get right, to be successful.
+Here are a few key skills to get you up and running - these include the usual suspects like organisation, good communication and good time management, but there are a few extra habits that will help you get a handle, fast.

 Identify and change bad habits